Additional Restrictions Grant (ARG) phase 2

 - businesses that have already received grant payments that equal the maximum levels of State Aid permitted under the de minimis and the COVID-19 Temporary State Aid Framework

-- businesses that have received a Local Restrictions Support Grant in relation to the national restrictions commencing on 5 November (further support may be available in phase 2 of the ARG)
+- businesses that have received a Local Restrictions Support Grant in relation to the national restrictions commencing on 5 November 2020

-- businesses that were in administration, insolvent or where a striking-off notice had been made at the at the date of the national restriction (5 November 2020)
+- businesses that were in administration, insolvent or where a striking-off notice had been made at the date of the national restriction, 5 January 2021

 If you have more than one business at the same address or premises, you will only be eligible for one grant.